 7 Best Family Friendly Campgrounds In Florida

 There is oh, so much more to a great Florida family vacation than Orlando.
-Whether you are looking for something on the Gulf Coast, the Panhandle, or Atlantic, we've got seven great options that will introduce you to the other Florida.
+Whether you are looking for something on the Gulf Coast, the Panhandle, or Atlantic, we've got the 7 best campground options that will introduce you to the other Florida.
 History, alligators, birding, beautiful beaches (of course), seashells, fighter jets, and a couple of great old forts just to name a few.

 1. Sanibel Island, Florida